 Receive a bonus for your school of €500/£500.
 Click here for more information.

 Enjoy a two night complimentary B&B stay for two people in your group’s chosen accommodation before your trip.
 This offer does not include flights.
 Find out more.

 The ancient capital of Poland is a hugely important historical and cultural centre.
-Its compact and pretty city centre provides students with easy access to the many impressive tourist attractions.
+Its compact and pretty city centre provides students on a transition year or cultural school trip with easy access to the many impressive tourist attractions.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Flight from Ireland and transfer to accommodation||Guided tour of Krakow - Old Town Square, University district, Wawel Hill, Jewish Quarter||Free time to explore the old town|